About

 Eugene Belilovsky, PhD, LMHC, BDiv, CHC, MBACP

 Hi!
 My name is Eugene.
-If you’re struggling with trauma, obsessive-compulsive tendencies, depression, anxiety, and other similar concerns, (or just want to work on self-improvement), and things like a non-judgmental environment and a more holistic approach to counseling resonate with you, we may be a great match.
+If you struggle with anxiety, depression, obsessive-compulsive tendencies, trauma, or other similar concerns – or if you just want to work on self-improvement – and value a non-judgmental environment and a holistic approach to counseling, we may be a great match.

-I specialize in integrating a combination of training in mind-body counseling, personal life experience, health coaching, mindfulness, and non-religious spirituality.
+I specialize in integrating a combination of training in mind-body counseling, concepts from health coaching, personal life experience, mindfulness/awareness, and non-religious spirituality/transpersonal.
 I strive to help clients overcome their struggles and create change in their lives, in order to help them fulfill their highest potential.
 I believe that gaining insight into one’s self is key to flourishing mental health and self-actualization.

 progressivetherapist

-I employ approaches such as Cognitive Behavioral Therapy (CBT) (Including Exposure and Response Prevention, and Habit Reversal Training), Eye Movement Desensitization and Reprocessing (EMDR), mindfulness, and non-religious spirituality/transpersonal, according to the unique needs of my clients.
-Additionally, I’m offering a compassionate reverence and presence to the innate wisdom held within us.
+I employ approaches such as Cognitive Behavioral Therapy (CBT) (Including Exposure and Response Prevention), Eye Movement Desensitization and Reprocessing (EMDR), mindfulness/awareness, and non-religious spirituality/transpersonal, according to the unique needs of my clients.
+In addition, I offer a compassionate presence and reverence to the innate wisdom held within each of us.

-I offer an international multicultural perspective, having lived in England, the US, and Ukraine.
+I offer an international multicultural perspective, having lived in Ukraine, the U.S., and England.
+In addition, one of my areas of interest is working with expats and digital nomads.

-Moreover, I welcome and am allied with communities like LGBTQ, polyamorous, single by choice, asexual, sex workers, and open relationships, as just some examples.
+Additionally, I welcome and am allied with communities including LGBTQ, polyamorous, single by choice, asexual, sex workers, and those in open relationships, among others.

-If this resonates with you, please reach out to me so we can get started working together.
+If this description resonates with you, please feel free to reach out to me for a free 15 minute consultation.

 My Story

-As a small child, I moved to the United States.
+As a child, I moved with my family to the United States.
 Not knowing the language and being very shy, I spent a lot of time on my own and felt like an outcast.
-I was anxious to interact with other people and didn’t feel like I belonged.
+I was anxious around interacting with other people and didn’t feel like I belonged.

 Even though I felt “different” and struggled to make deeper connections, I made it to middle school.